-All Intern Abroad HQ programs are developed in cooperation with the community and are only offered once the local host organization, alongside our IAHQ leadership team, confirm that they can meet all of our risk management and health & safety requirements.
+All Intern Abroad HQ programs are developed in cooperation with the community and are only offered once the local host organization, alongside our Intern Abroad HQ leadership team, confirm that they can meet all of our risk management and health & safety requirements.
 Placements are monitored on an ongoing basis to gauge experiences and help us continually improve our risk management practices.
 Emergency response procedures are also reviewed, audited and refined in each destination on a regular basis.

 Practices and procedures

 We take a range of steps to ensure that we’ve done our groundwork when it comes to managing risks properly.
-For us this means conducting risk assessments of any new programs and placements before they launch and working collaboratively with local team to establish thorough risk management procedures and regular reporting.
-This helps us to build a clear picture of where risks lie, enables us to monitor performance across our programs, and ensures that in the unlikely event of an incident occurring, we can resolve it quickly and limit the impact participants and the community.
+For us this means conducting risk assessments of any new programs and placements before they launch and working collaboratively with the local team to establish thorough risk management procedures and regular reporting.
+This helps us to build a clear picture of where risks lie, enables us to monitor performance across our programs, and ensures that in the unlikely event of an incident occurring, we can resolve it quickly and limit the impact on participants and the community.

 The specific risks identified in our program risk assessments vary from program to program, but typically include risks relating to: